TrueOpenVR/TrueOpenVR-Drivers/README.md

 **Splitter** - driver allowing to connect one driver for the VR HMD, and the second driver for the controllers.
 You can configure the drivers in the "Splitter.ini" file located in the "TrueOpenVR\Drivers" folder, changing the drivers names.

-**FreeTrack** - driver allowing head tracking the rotation and positioning of the VR HMD with using [OpenTrack](https://github.com/opentrack/opentrack/).
-In OpenTrack supports the following trackers: Oculus Rift (DK1, DK2, CV1), Aruco paper marker (webcam + paper), FreePie UDP receiver (Android), Hatire Arduino, PointTracker, Intel RealSense, Razer Hydra, SteamVR).
-In the OpenTrack settings, you need to change the "Output interface" to "freetrack 2.0 Enhanced".

-**ArduinoHMD** - driver allowing head tracking the rotation of the VR HMD, using the tracker Razor IMU, based on Arduino and GY-85 or MPU 6050, with firmware [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino) or any compatible.
-COM port number is changing in the "ArduinoHMD.ini" file, in the TOVR drivers folder.
-Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/ArduinoHMD).

 **XInput** - driver allowing to receive buttons from the Xbox gamepad for VR controllers.
 Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/XInput).

-**AndroidControllers** - driver allowing tracking the rotation and receive buttons for VR controllers.
-Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/AndroidControllers).

 **Keyboard** - driver allowing to change the position of the VR HMD, VR controllers, rotation them.
 Required for demonstrations and tests.
 Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/Keyboard).